 Putting a Baby Up for Adoption With Little or No Insurance

 Because there are many misconceptions about the requirements to place a child for adoption, some women are unaware adoption is an option even with limited or no health insurance.
+Contact us now online or call us at 1-800-ADOPTION to get more information.
+We'll help you receive medical care at no cost to you.

 Medical expenses from pregnancy can quickly become a financial burden — especially if you had no plans to become a parent at this time.
 You may not have a steady job or partner to raise a child with, and staring down the upcoming responsibility of childbirth and delivery can be overwhelming.
 Perhaps you’re considering adoption.
 But, knowing the difficulties of your situation, you may have one big question: